 While the information learned from presentations is an important part of the conference, past attendees tell us that the networking opportunities provided by a gathering like this are the most rewarding benefit of attending.
 As a result, we work to make sure we include plenty of time for networking, whether in hallway chats or through structured opportunities such as those below.
 You won’t want to miss these great chances to network, all of which will take place at the Osthoff Resort.

 Conference kickoff social and WWA Annual Membership Meeting

-Catch up with your wetland colleagues and friends while enjoying light snacks and cash bar at O’so Brewing Company at this fun event that kicks of Wisconsin Wetlands Association’s 2017 Wetland Science Conference.
+Catch up with your wetland colleagues and friends while enjoying light refreshments and a cash bar at this fun event that kicks of Wisconsin Wetlands Association’s 2017 Wetland Science Conference.
 The event will be held in Cricket’s Lounge at the Olympia Resort in Oconomowoc.

 Attendees can pick up registration materials, review presentation abstracts, and plan their conference schedule ahead of time.
 Presenters are encouraged to load their presentations.

 6:20 – WWA Annual Membership Meeting

 Wednesday, February 19, 5:00 – 6:30 pm

 Learn from and talk with poster presenters, mingle over a cash bar, and network with exhibiting organizations, agencies, and companies.

 Following years of conference banquet tradition, we invite you to join with your colleagues and friends for our banquet.
 This is a ticketed event that is open to the public.
 Bring a friend!